 The very first section that starts with [remi] is the main repository.
 Change the value of enabled from 0 to 1 to enable it.

 Now list out the installed repositories with the command:

 Now, you’re ready to install packages.
 You can install packages using the command:

 Congratulations!
-You have successfully installed Remi repository.
-Thanks for using this tutorial for installing Remi repository on the CentOS system.
-For additional help or useful information, we recommend you to check the official Remi repository web site.
+You have successfully installed the Remi repository.
+Thanks for using this tutorial for installing the Remi repository on the CentOS system.
+For additional help or useful information, we recommend you check the official Remi repository website.